static-generator/arrowsmith1/README.md

 ---

-Terms that you will see in the Favorite tanks section:
+Terms that you will in the description of the tanks:

 APFSDS = Armor Piercing Fin Stabilized Discarding Sabot